bennm37/image_colourisation/README.md

 ## Working Updates

 ### GUI
-- The multiple axis function is the most function as of 27-01.
+- `main.py` seems to be functional as of 27-01.
 Will update if this changes.